Hypnosis for Asperger’s syndrome

 Asperger’s syndrome is a disorder that is characterised by difficulties associated with nonverbal communication, social interaction, and repetitive patterns of behaviour in some cases.
 It is considered a mild form of autism, but it does not usually affect the intelligence or basic language skills of the person who is affected.
 Asperger’s syndrome is usually diagnosed before the child is two years old and will remain for the rest of their lives.

-However, while the cause and cure of Asperger’s syndrome is not known, there are a few techniques that can address some of the behaviour such as hypnosis.
+However, while the cause and cure of Asperger’s syndrome are not known, there are a few techniques that can address some of the behaviour such as hypnosis.
 Those who are afflicted with Asperger’s syndrome and have used hypnotic techniques have shown some improvement in the ability to focus, use the right language skills, and break repetitive patterns which are common with the disorder.

 How hypnosis works